AJahmadcyber/homelab-mdr/README.md

 ## About this project

-A learning and portfolio project that demonstrates detection engineering, SOAR automation, and SOC operations using only open-source tools.
-It is **not** a commercial product and is **not** deployed for any client.
+A self-built SOC home lab demonstrating end-to-end detection engineering using open-source tools: log collection, behavioural analysis, MITRE ATT&CK mapping, case management, automated enrichment, and SOAR-driven response.
+Built as part of professional development in cybersecurity operations.

 Everything runs locally on a single hypervisor host.

-Built as a clean-room exercise in lab — no shared code, configuration, or assets with any commercial project or academic capstone.
+All attack simulations target only lab VMs you control.

 ---